ikechiorakwe/ikechiorakwe/README.md

 ## 👋 Hi, I am Amaka
-- 👀 I’m a Mobile engineer using Flutter to create wonderful experiences in mobile applications
+- 👀 I’m a Software engineer
-- 💞️ I’m looking to collaborate on mobile dev projects
+- 💞️ I’m looking to collaborate on dev projects
 - 📫 You can reach me @ikechiorakwe@gmail.com

 <!---